ppy/osu-wiki/news/2021-01-15-beatmap-spotlights-season-3-winter-2021.md

 ## <a id="how-to-participate"></a> How to participate in Beatmap Spotlights League?

 To participate in the Beatmap Spotlights League, you need to download the latest version of osu!lazer client from [GitHub releases page](https://github.com/ppy/osu/releases/latest).
-Once you're done installing, head on to the multiplayer tab and find the right Spotlights lobbies, they can be recognized by a pink bar next to them.
+Once you're done installing, head on to playlists tab in the play section and find the right Spotlights lobbies, they can be recognized by a pink bar next to them.

 ## <a id="applications"></a> Seeking new curators